-Get emergency medical help if you have any of these signs of an allergic reaction to Botox: hives; difficult breathing; feeling like you might pass out; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Botox: hives, itching; wheezing, difficulty breathing; feeling like you might pass out; swelling of your face, lips, tongue, or throat.

-eyelid swelling, crusting or drainage from your eyes, problems with vision;
+- eyelid swelling, crusting or drainage from your eyes, and problems with vision.

 Common Botox side effects may include:

-headache, muscle stiffness, neck or back pain, pain in your arms or legs;
+- headache, neck pain, back pain, pain in your arms or legs;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.